Exploring Grand Canyon National Park

 Other activities to do in and around the Grand Canyon

 To explore the Grand Canyon and its surroundings, you can take a guided 4×4 tour.
-This is a picturesque experience and you can watch the cliffs change colour as the sun goes down.
+This is a scenic experience and you can watch the cliffs change color as the sun goes down.
 This type of excursion costs around €130 per person and lasts two and a half hours.

 Helicopter tours of the Grand Canyon

-If you want to live the American dream and see the Grand Canyon from the air, you can fly over it in a helicopter.
+If you want to experience a classic American adventure and see the Grand Canyon from the air, you can fly over it in a helicopter.
 Agencies generally offer a 45-minute flight over the South Rim (Zuni Corridor, Imperial Point) and the Colorado River for between €120 and €300 per person.
-A word of advice: remember to check availability and book well in advance!
+One piece of advice: check availability and book well in advance!

 Skywalk Grand Canyon

 The Skywalk is a huge attraction on the west side of the Grand Canyon (the part run by the Indians, who are increasingly developing tourism there).
-It’s simply a high glass bridge over the cliffs.
-It’s very impressive (as is the view, aha)!
-A little tip: there is also a small Indian village a little further down the cliffs, which is well worth a visit.
+It is a glass-bottomed bridge suspended high above the cliffs.
+The structure is impressive, and so is the view, haha.
+One small tip: there is also a small Indian village a little further down the cliffs, which is well worth a visit.

 Yavapai Observation Station

 This is a small museum with a great view of the Grand Canyon.
-You can learn more about the history of the Grand Canyon and the park in general from the friendly rangers who are always ready to answer your informative questions, so don’t hesitate!
+You can learn more about the history of the Grand Canyon and the park in general from the friendly rangers who are always ready to answer your questions, so feel free to ask them!

 Antelope Canyon

 We now leave the Grand Canyon and head for Antelope Canyon.
 This is another of the wonders of Arizona.
-The shapes and colours of the rocks are both surprising and sublime!
-During your visit you can squeeze between the walls and enjoy this natural spectacle.
+The shapes and colors of the rocks are both surprising and sublime!
+During the visit, you can walk between the narrow rock walls and enjoy this natural spectacle.

 Horseshoe Bend

-You may have heard of this rock, but let me assure you it’s much more than a rock, it’s a breathtaking landscape!
-Horseshoe Bend is a horseshoe shaped rock (as the name suggests) surrounded by the Colorado River.
-The most impressive thing about it is the contrast between the ochre rocks and the green/blue reflections of the river.
+You may have heard of this rock formation, but it is much more than a single rock: it forms an impressive landscape.
+Horseshoe Bend is a horseshoe-shaped rock (as the name suggests) surrounded by the Colorado River.
+The most impressive thing about it is the contrast between the ochre rocks and the green and blue reflections of the river.

-As you can see from these lines, I loved my time at the Grand Canyon and can only encourage you to go!
-I hope I’ve inspired you not only to go, but also to explore the floor of the Grand Canyon, its best overlooks and its surroundings.
+As you can probably tell, I loved my time at the Grand Canyon and can only encourage you to go!
+I hope I’ve inspired you not only to go, but also to explore the depths of the Grand Canyon, its best overlooks and its surroundings.

-If you’ve already been to the Grand Canyon, don’t hesitate to share your experience in the comments, I’m sure it will help other readers!
+If you’ve already been to the Grand Canyon, feel free to share your experience in the comments, I am sure it will help other readers!

 Written by Laura CALLES